The best medium van all-rounder on sale? We think so

 The 2018 AEB system has also been upgraded, including the ability to spot pedestrians in the dark using the reflection from the headlights.

-Ford Transit Custom security concerns and recall
+Ford Transit Custom security concerns and update

 While safety levels have generally been highly commended, Ford has faced some criticism about the Transit Custom’s security.

 A spate of thefts from these vans has shown the door locks to be relatively easily compromised.
-This subsequently led to a recall in 2017 in order to change the way the central locking functions in order to make it more difficult for would-be thieves to access the load area from the cab.
+This subsequently led to a factory update in 2017 in order to change the way the central locking functions in order to make it more difficult for would-be thieves to access the load area from the cab.

 Security upgrades such as reinforced locks and doors and comprehensive alarm systems are always recommended, whatever the van.
 Ford's own Trade Vehicle Locks (TVL) range includes upgrades for all aspects of Transt Custom security, at extra cost.